We Only Represent Clients In Michigan

 To safeguard subjects of protection orders, courts take violations like these very seriously.
 They understand that such violations may indicate a potential for more severe violence, and therefore aim to intervene promptly to prevent further harm.
 Often, these violations occur within relationships characterized by deep connections, whether current or past.
 The presence of this connection between the alleged aggressor and the victim makes these legal proceedings particularly challenging.

-If you find yourself in a situation where you have violated a restraining order, seeking the assistance of a Michigan criminal defense lawyer is crucial.
-A skilled attorney can provide valuable support, navigate the complexities of the legal system, and work towards the best possible outcome for your case.
+If you find yourself in a situation where you have violated a restraining order, seeking the assistance of an Oakland County restraining order lawyer is crucial.
+At Michigan Defense Law, attorney Paul J. Tafelski and our team can provide valuable support, guide you through the legal system, and work toward the best possible outcome for your case.
+Contact us today at (248) 451-2200 to schedule a consultation.

 Posted in: Criminal Defense